PalGabani/google-sheets-replica/README.md

     * Look for the "Add Sheet" icon (usually a "+" symbol) located at the bottom left of the application.
     * Clicking this icon will create a new sheet, typically named "Sheet1," "Sheet2," and so on.

-4.  **Sheet Navigation:**
-    * After adding a sheet, the sheet name will appear as a tab or button at the bottom of the application.
-    * Click on a sheet's name to switch to that sheet and perform tasks within it.
-    * Each sheet will have its own independent grid.